 The museum can be contacted by telephone on + 34 91 330 28 00 or via email at firstname.lastname@example.org

-Their website can be viewed in English at http://www.museodelprado.es/en
+The official website for the museum, which can be viewed in English is at https://www.museodelprado.es/en

 November 20, 2019

 September 29, 2019